Dental Implants — Wakefield, MA

-If you haven’t had surgery before, the thought of your dental implant procedure may seem daunting.
+At first, the thought of dental implant procedure may seem daunting.
+However, we want to ensure you that you have nothing to fear.
+Getting dental implants is actually quite a comfortable procedure!
 Before your implants are placed, you will be administered a local anesthetic or sedation to ensure that you are comfortable and your treatment is pain-free.
 Depending on the number of implants you need to have placed, your surgery could take as little as 30 minutes or as long as a few hours.
 When you visit us for your initial consultation, we’ll discuss all of the details with you based on our examination of your mouth.

 Even though your artificial teeth can’t get cavities, it’s still vital to visit our office every six months for an examination and a cleaning.
 If you let harmful oral bacteria accumulate in your mouth, it can cause your gums to be infected, eventually resulting in implant failure if left unchecked.
 During your semi-annual visits, we’ll make sure that any lingering issues get treated before they can cause permanent damage to your implants.